oolonek/dendron/vault/welcome.md

 ### What is this ?

 You might find  a lot of stuff on this personal dendron website.
-It has for objective to be used as a dump for ideas, todo lists, read lists, ... [fill the dots] or an electronic lab notebook.
+It has for objective to be used as a dump for ideas, //TODO lists, read lists, ... [fill the dots] or an electronic lab notebook.
 You can see it as a digital experiment aiming to gather :

 - [ ] academic research material of exploratory projects around natural products, biodiversity & ecology - instead of presenting final object we will rather follow an [anti-marketing approach](https://notes.andymatuschak.org/z4bK6LaSBRetDzuYkeCs3A8mJ8DufTbK4o6FS)